Leh Keen: 2011

-Keen changed teams again in the Grand American Rolex GT Series but this time he was driving the famous #59 Porsche 911 GT3 for Brumos Racing from Jacksonville, Florida with co-driver Andrew Davis (racing driver).
+Keen changed teams again in the Grand American Rolex GT Series but this time he was driving the famous #59 Porsche 911 GT3 for Brumos Racing from Jacksonville, Florida with co-driver Andrew Davis.
 The pairing took their first win together at the 2011 Six Hours of Watkins Glen and scored their second win of the season at Laguna Seca Raceway in California.
 Keen, Davis and Brumos Racing went on to win the 2011 Grand Am Rolex GT Championship for 2011.
 The championship came in the first year of Brumos' return to its historic GT roots.
 Keen also drove in the American LeMans Series where his teammate was Bill Sweedler.
 Keen and teammate Sweedler ran a flawless race during the inaugural Baltimore Grand Prix and maintained a second-place position throughout the race.
 The drivers and team scored multiple podiums for the Alex Job Race team including a second place finish at the final race of the season - Petit LeMans.
 The 2011 Rolex Series GT champion with Andrew Davis for Brumos Racing was Keen's second championship in three years.
 Keen also drove for Farnbacher Racing in Europe at the 24 Hours of LeMans in France.